-As a member of the Apple’s Developer Enterprise Program (need Developer Enterprise license, US $299 per year), it is possible to create a team and distribute apps to the team members.
+As a member of Apple’s Developer Enterprise Program (need a Developer Enterprise license, US $299 per year), it is possible to create a team and distribute apps to the team members.
 The team agent is the one who builds the team.
 Team members assign admins and team members.
 Admins are those who manage the team and have the right to distribute the app outside App Store.
 Team members are those who develop apps, but cannot distribute apps to testers or other team members.

 As an admin, the next step to be performed is to:

 - Create a provisioning profile, and